CamilleCharoy/Ying_GouldLab/README.md

-# Segmentation and CoExpression scripts Ying (Gould lab)
+# Cell Counting and CoExpression scripts Ying (Gould lab)

 FIJI script to segment the number of positive cells in a specific channel in a 200um wide stretch of tissue.
 It will run through all the .tif files present in a directory and save the channel of interest with a mask of the ROIs of each positive cell identified in a newly created Treated_Images folder.
 It will create a new Excel speadsheet for each folder analysed and save the size, coordinates and mean fluorescence intensity for every cell segmented in each image.